DiGe6395669/learngit/readme.txt

 git change message
 git has a mutable index called stage git connected with git gihub
-Creating a new branch is quick And simple
+Creating a new branch is quick & simple